0vercl0k/sic/README.md

 - :white_check_mark: Windows 10 1903 x64
 - :white_check_mark: Windows 10 2004 x64

 If you have successfully run it on a different platform, please let me know and I will update the list.
-If you encounterered any issues running it, please file an issue and I will be happy to help / fix the issue.

 ## How?